-The University of Alberta's Faculty of Engineering has a long and illustrious history.
-Since 1908, when we offered our first engineering program, the Faculty of Engineering has been responding to the changing needs of the world around us.
+Since 1908, the Faculty of Engineering has been responding to the evolving needs of the engineering profession.
 Today, the Faculty of Engineering at the University of Alberta is one of the largest and most diverse in Canada.
-We offer nine accredited undergraduate engineering programs, as well as a full range of graduate programs, to over 4,200 students from around the world.
+The Faculty offers nine accredited undergraduate engineering programs, as well as a full range of graduate programs, to over 4,200 students from around the world.

-The mission of the Faculty of Engineering, which has remained virtually unchanged since our inception, is
+The mission of the Faculty of Engineering, which has remained virtually unchanged since inception, is